2020 Financial Literacy Month Calendar

 Money Smart Week

-One year later, the council organized six days of financial education presentations by financial institutions, government agencies, educational organizations, and other financial groups and individuals.
+One year later, the council organized six days of financial education presentations.
+Presenters included professionals from financial institutions, government agencies, and educational organizations.
 All of the programming was uniquely designed with consumers in mind.

 Where: Washington, D.C.

-This is a great opportunity for professionals to network with the Jump$tart leadership, national partners, state leaders, and local advocates of financial literacy.
+This is a great opportunity to mingle and network.
+A variety of professionals will attend – including Jump$tart leadership, national partners, state leaders, and local advocates.

 Financial Literacy Day on Capitol Hill